Trinity One Public Policy Stream

 A BROAD INTRODUCTION

-The Public Policy stream examines some of the most challenging issues that confront governments today.
+The Public Policy stream examines some of the most challenging issues that confront governments and citizens today.
+Students will learn how to approach very practical questions from a principled persepctive about how policy and law actually work, but also how these should work in a just society.
 The stream has two main goals: 1) to introduce students to the theoretical and moral challenges related to political decision-making, and 2) to introduce students to the history and current practices of governance in Canada.

-We tackle issues related to the concept of the public good in Canadian public policy, as well as those related to international governance.
-Recent courses have focused on legal aid, immigration, judicial activism, educational policy, punishment, prostitution, sustainable health care, and the responsibility to prevent global warming.
+We tackle issues related to equality, democracy, freedom of religion, judicial activism, educational policy, crime and punishment, prostitution, sustainable health care, and the responsibility to prevent global warming.

-The Public Policy stream is a good option for students interested in law, politics, democratic theory, and governance.
+The Public Policy stream is a good option for humanities and social science students interested in law, politics, democratic theory, and governance.

 Students in the Public Policy stream enroll in two Trinity One seminar credits in their first year.